Follow these straightforward steps to obtain an Arkansas hunting license:

 Skip having to attend an in-person field-day course with our 3 hour interactive Hunter Safety course.

-After completing the Hunter Ed course and passing the final exam, you’ll receive your temporary Hunter Education Certificate.
+After completing the HunterSafetyUSA course and passing the final exam, you’ll receive your temporary Hunter Education Certificate.

 Select Your AR Hunting License

-Arkansas offers a variety of hunting licenses for different age groups, residency statuses, hunting preferences, and is governed by specific regulations.
+Arkansas offers a variety of hunting licenses for different age groups, residency statuses, and hunting preferences, and is governed by specific regulations.

 Arkansas residents and non-residents age 15 or under are not required to have a hunting license.